 Also, in 2008, was the launch of Warhammer Online.
 Not the Warhammer Online that Climax were working on, you understand, but a different one.
 See, when they closed down the project with Climax, it freed up the license, and Mythic obviously took them up on it.
 And so it was that Warhammer Online: Age of Reckoning (WAR) launched to a great fanfare in 2008, and winning multiple awards.
 On the left you can see my Elven Archmage character, and on the right my Dwarf Engineer.

 Of probable interest to WFRP readers is that, as of 2009, there has been troubled water over the fate of the european roleplaying servers.
 For reasons of server population, the european english language Roleplay servers were merged (I don't know about the american servers, or the french/german/etc. servers).
 The OpenRVR/RP servers were closed and their occupants transfered to either pure OpenRVR servers, or pure Roleplay servers.
 In 2009, there is concern over the Order/Destruction balance on the remaining english language euro Roleplay server (similar troubles seem to exist on the french and german servers also), meaning the last european Roleplay servers may yet close.
-This would be a shame to those players who, like me, do not wish to see characters breaking the roleplay bubble with names like 'l33tBoy' or 'Nyarlathotep' (only yesterday I saw a character called 'Yoggsoggoth' on a Core ruleset server - can you say 'Call of Cthulhu'?).
-The Roleplay servers have since closed - there are now no roleplay servers remaining in the game, though many roleplaying guilds from these servers have largely survived the transfer to the core servers.
+This would be a shame to those players who, like me, do not wish to see characters breaking the roleplay bubble with names like 'l33tBoy' or 'Nyarlathotep' (I saw a character called 'Yoggsoggoth' on a Core ruleset server - can you say 'Call of Cthulhu'?).
+The european Roleplay servers have since closed - there are now no european roleplay servers remaining in the game, though many roleplaying guilds from these servers have largely survived the transfer to the core servers.
+GOA, who used to manage the european servers on behalf of Mythic, also then gave control of these servers back to Mythic.

 Copyright © Ian Ward, 2003